abdurrahman-nasr/crossworkers-tat/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see (http://www.gnu.org/licenses/).

+### How to Compile

+- you should have maven installed and in the OS path
+- checkout the project
+- navigate to directory *./jdsurvey-all*
+- open CLI and execute

+`$ mvn clean package`